 Paramount Pictures still had costumes from Cecil B. DeMille's The Ten Commandments (1923), and he was offered the chance to use them, along with standing sets, free of charge to keep production costs down.

-Reportedly, when Cecil B. DeMille heard the booming voice of John Carradine, he chased him down the boulevard until he caught up with the unemployed actor, who wound up doing 5 features for the famed director.
+Reportedly, when Cecil B. DeMille heard the booming voice of John Carradine while walking down Hollywood Boulevard, he chased him down the street until he caught up with the unemployed actor, who wound up doing five features for him.

 Originally released as a 124-minute feature.
 After the Hays Code was instituted, some of the more "sinful" scenes were cut for the film's re-release in 1944.
 At this time a newly filmed prologue and epilogue were added, so that the film's running time remained more or less the same as the original release.